We allowed ourselves to be lulled into deadly apathy.

 To understand how to replace murderous capitalism with cooperative commonwealth communities

-There are many liberals, progressives, socialists, and Marxists today who perform an important service by exposing the depravity and bloodthirstyness of predatory capitalism.
+There are many liberals, progressives, socialists, and Marxists today who perform an important service by exposing the depravity of predatory capitalism.
 But when it comes to a plan for replacing capitalism with a better political-economic-social system they trail off into generalities and presumptions.

 Many socialists and Marxists assume that capitalism will inevitably, almost automatically, 3 be replaced with socialism merely by the phenomenon of workers worldwide becoming aware of their repression and rising up against their oppressors.
 Many of these same theorists assume that a better system of government and finance will come about by instituting the kind of socialist initiatives that some European and Asian nations instituted in the twentieth century.
 The fact that all these socialist measures have now been done away with seems to be ignored--except by a few.